Chai-mae/fun-layout/README.md

 In the **[Exo1FunWithLayout.zip](https://github.com/Chai-mae/fun-layout/files/7491281/Exo1FunWithLayout.zip)** project we have 4 classes.

-**<h2> 1-Experimenting with QHBOXLayout</h2>**
+**<h2>1-Experimenting with QHBOXLayout</h2>**

-First class is named Dialog1
+The first class is named Dialog1

-In this class we  create a label , a Text Edit and a Push button and then we display the in a horizantal layout as follows:
+In this class we  create a label , a Text Edit and a Push button and them we display the in a horizantal layout as follows:

 ![Screenshot_57](https://user-images.githubusercontent.com/93831197/140621409-18ccddf4-37cb-4fa1-8c3c-c8da32df86da.png)